oleg-murmur/smile-your-commits/README.md

 }
 ```

 The program matches keywords anywhere in words.
 For example, `autotests` triggers both `autotest` and `test` emojis.
+Simple to add new keyword for your tasks :)

 ---